-DEFINITION OF HAWAI'I RESIDENCY: For tuition purposes, students are deemed residents of the State of Hawai'i if they (or if under 18 their parents or legal guardian) have:
+DEFINITION OF HAWAI'I RESIDENCY: For tuition purposes, students are deemed residents of the State of Hawai'i if they (or their parents or legal guardians, for students under 18) have:

-- 1. United States citizenship or approved Permanent Resident (green card) status; - 2.
-Demonstrated intent to permanently reside in Hawai'i (see the following for indicia); - 3.
-Been physically present in Hawai'i for 12-14 consecutive months prior to the first day of instruction, and subsequent to that demonstration of intent to make Hawai'i their legal residence; and, - 4.
+- 1. Demonstrated intent to permanently reside in Hawai'i (see the following for indicia); - 2.
+Been physically present in Hawai'i for 12 consecutive months prior to the first day of instruction, and subsequent to that demonstration of intent to make Hawai'i their legal residence; and, - 3.
 Not been claimed as a dependent for tax purposes by their parents or legal guardians who are not legal residents of Hawai'i.